South Scotland - Region Overview

 In constituency terms, Labour are in definite danger of losing East Lothian to the SNP based on recent polling, though they did manage a surprise increase in their majority in 2016.
 Meanwhile, all of the Conservative seats except the Borders are highly marginal, and any or all of them could flip if the SNP sustain their astonishing level of polling.

-Though the Lib Dems are slightly more distant, and likely hampered by the fact this isn’t one of the regions they’ve funnelled money and activists into for Westminster, this is also one of their two best shots at growing their MSP group.
+Though the Lib Dems are slightly more distant, and likely hampered by the fact this isn’t one of the regions they’ve funnelled money and activists into for Westminster, this is also one of their best shots at growing their MSP group.

-Regional List MSPs Elected 2016
+Regional List Vote and MSPs Elected

 #1: